Jolisen/urban-traffic-ST-KG-code/README.md

 - **`temporal mode and group.ipynb`**
   Divides the **April 2015 traffic data** into **three temporal modes**, each consisting of **five time groups**, and computes the **average vehicle speed of all grid cells** within each time group to characterize temporal congestion patterns.
-  - `congestion_level.xlsx`: This file provides an explicit mapping between the batch index used in the model and the corresponding real-world time intervals.
+  - `batch_time(...).csv`: This file provides an explicit mapping between the batch index used in the model and the corresponding real-world time intervals.

 - **`ST transitions plot.ipynb`**
   Maps the **average vehicle speed** in each time group to the corresponding **congestion level**, and generates the required **spatiotemporal transition visualizations** of urban traffic congestion.